rwb/c200/README.md

 ### Lesson 14 - Tuesday 3/25/25

 * Reminder: your second assignment is due at 11:59pm on Wednesday 3/26/25 (submit on ELMS).
-* We are currently in the middle of Chapter 7.
+* We are currently in Chapter 7.

 #### Topic 31: Multiplication Rule